 Anthony Valerio is an author, editor and teacher.
 His books include The Mediterranean Runs Through Brooklyn, Valentino and the Great Italians, Lefty and Her Gangsters, The Little Sailor, BART: A Life of A. Bartlett Giamatti, Anita Garibaldi: a Biography, Toni Cade Bambara's One Sicilian Night and JOHN DANTE'S INFERNO, a Playboy's Life.
 His stories have appeared in the Paris Review and his work has been anthologized by The Viking Press and Random House.
+His most recent work is JOHN DANTE'S INFERNO: The Screenplay.
 Mr. Valerio has taught at New York University, The City University of New York and Wesleyan University.
-He is a member of PEN and The Authors Guild.
+He is a member of PEN and The Authors Guilde.

 "He's just crazy enough-He knows his people-He knows his craft-He gets in, tells his story and gets out-It's what good writing should be."

 Extraordinary how different the screenplay is from the book, at least for me.
 The discovery of this difference interests me as much as the original enterprise.
 Perhaps this is the reason that the work’s progenitor, Shel Silverstein, had said to me: “You write the book.”
 Because, at first, I pictured myself “helping” his Playboy crony John Dante to write his own book, assuming that Shel was drawing on my experience as a book editor as opposed to a creative writer.
 Shel asked me to go down to John’s “hellhole” in Fort Lauderdale and “just sit around and talk, ” having in mind, perhaps, that John’s oral history of his long, fascinating life in Playboy would ignite my creative juices.
 This is what happened in the writing of the screenplay.

 Cover E Book of Screenplay